 Interacting and working with local innovators in Oaxaca was part of what inspired us to innovate ourselves and led to the launch of Smith Assembly.

 As you may have read in my 20 Questions & Answers, I define innovation as change management with a positive multidimensional impact.
 Because of this, I like my definition of innovation to be profoundly inclusive.
 As humans, we are all creative beings capable of innovating all the time.
 But I also like my definition of innovation to be impact-dependent.
 I believe as global citizens we need to align our actions with the forces of good for our societies and planet.

 Our intention with Smith Assembly was to create a service that would bring positive change in the form of greater inclusion to the communities that we were part of (the tech world and the remote workforce) — that’s why we created our online workshops.
 Complementary to this service, we wanted to build a company that takes action and enables more inclusion and justice for our clients, our collaborators, and their communities — that’s why we created our impact-business model.

 We are still on this journey of innovating for good.
 I invite you to join us along the way, in one way or another, including meeting us for tacos ;)!

-Our Early 2021 Online Workshop, JEDI with Innovators from Oaxaca Mexico, is now available.
+Our 2021 Online Workshops with Innovators from Oaxaca Mexico are now available.
 Contact us today to learn how our inclusive and impactful team building experiences can help your team feel more connected and inspired!